 Data collection for KBSR is monitored closely with a quarterly analysis of timeliness (number of days from birth to import into the system) and uniqueness of reporting sources.
-In addition, with each quarterly submission of hospital discharge data, 23 analyses are completed for omissions, errors, and completeness of records.
-Those records found to have omissions, errors or incomplete information are returned to the vendor for correction.
-KBSR also monitors the number of UB-92 records submitted by each hospital by quarter to identify any changes.
-A report is also generated quarterly in terms of the total number of records abstracted to date and the total number of records received each quarter into the database.
-A proportion of the cases within KBSR are being re-abstracted to establish an error rate from the medical records abstraction component, and an annual comparison of the percentage of Kentucky residents reported with birth defects to national numbers is made.
+In addition, with each quarterly submission of hospital discharge data, analyses are completed for omissions, errors, and completeness of records.
+A proportion of the cases within KBSR are audited for quality control to establish an error rate from the medical records abstraction component, and an annual comparison of the percentage of Kentucky residents reported with birth defects to national numbers is made.

-KBSR data from 1998 to 2008 are available to certain individuals provided an institutional review board (IRB) approval to access the data has been obtained.
+KBSR data from 1998 to 2010 are available to certain individuals provided an institutional review board (IRB) approval to access the data has been obtained.
 KBSR staff reserve the right to deny any data request they deem would violate state and or federal laws governing the data set.
 The data set is only available in aggregate form and NO identifying information will be released to any requestor under any circumstances.
 National data are available on the National Birth Defects Prevention Network web site.
 Data requests should be submitted to the coordinator listed above once Cabinet IRB approval is completed.